sologenic/com-fs-trade-model/MODEL.md

 - Tracking status for administrative purposes

 **Important Notes:**
-- The `Side` field must match a valid identifier format
 - The `OrganizationID` must be a valid UUID format
 - The `TXID` field must match a valid identifier format
 - The `Status` field determines the current state of this item